Family planning: Human rights, development, and climate

-Some consider access to safe, voluntary family planning to be a human right and to be central to gender equality, women's empowerment and poverty reduction.
-Over the past 50 years, right-based family planning has enabled the cycle of poverty to be broken resulting in millions of women and children's lives being saved.
+Some consider access to safe, voluntary family planning to be a human right and to be central to gender equality, women's empowerment, and poverty reduction.
+Over the past 50 years, rights-based family planning has enabled the cycle of poverty to be broken, resulting in millions of women and children's lives being saved.

 The United Nations Population Fund (UNFPA) says that "Some 225 million women who want to avoid pregnancy are not using safe and effective family planning methods, for reasons ranging from lack of access to information or services to lack of support from their partners or communities."
 The UNFPA says that "Most of these women with an unmet need for contraceptives live in 69 of the poorest countries on earth."